ex-zee-ex/lil_waaaves_sqrt-PI-/README.md

 ofxMidi https://github.com/danomatika/ofxMidi,
 and ofxDatGui https://github.com/braitsch/ofxDatGui addons

-for windows and linux check the noSyphon folder for alternate versions of some files to copy over into the src folder to get u up and running in syphon free zones
+for windows and linux check the noSyphon folder for alternate versions of some files to copy over into the src folder to get u up and running in syphon free zones.  although i have been told that simply installing the ofxSyphon addon will make sure the code compiles on any operating system, i still recommend following this step to optimize performance.

 ![Image description](https://github.com/ex-zee-ex/VIDEO_WAAAVES_1_5/blob/master/swirl.png)